-The Aboriginal Fund for Species at Risk (AFSAR) was established in 2004.
-This fund supports the development of Indigenous capacity to participate actively in the implementation of the Species at Risk Act (SARA).
 The protection of species at risk in Canada depends on a meaningful collaboration with Indigenous Peoples and organizations.
+The Aboriginal Fund for Species at Risk (AFSAR) was established in 2004 and supports the development of Indigenous capacity to participate actively in the implementation of the Species at Risk Act (SARA).
 The Act recognizes the important role that Indigenous Peoples play in wildlife conservation and the need to consider Aboriginal Traditional Knowledge (ATK) in the assessment of which species may be at risk, as well as in the development and implementation of protection and recovery measures.
 Additionally, AFSAR supports projects that will proactively prevent species, other than species at risk, from becoming a conservation concern.

-Environment and Climate Change Canada administers the AFSAR funding projects that support terrestrial stewardship projects and Fisheries and Oceans Canada is responsible for administering AFSAR aquatic stewardship projects.
+Environment and Climate Change Canada (ECCC) administers AFSAR funding that supports terrestrial stewardship projects and Fisheries and Oceans Canada (DFO) is responsible for administering AFSAR aquatic stewardship projects.

 - Indigenous Peoples are engaged in conservation

 In order to be eligible, proposed projects must target the following species:

 - species listed on Schedule 1 of SARA (except those listed as extirpated), and/or

 - species that have been assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as endangered, threatened, or of special concern but have not yet been listed on Schedule 1 of SARA.